Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Model system and methods

 \subsection{One-active-electron approach}

-In addition to the many-body TDDFT calculations, we also use a much simpler one-dimensional model based on the single-active-electron approximation as often employed to analyze multiphoton and optical field emission regimes in the context of electron emission from nanotips or transfer across metallic gaps \cite{Thon2004A,Yalunin2011,PhysRevLett.97.247402,PhysRevApplied.17.044008, GargScience2020,IvanovGap2021,Dienstbier2023,Ma_Kruger2024,ma2025robust, RevModPhys.92.025003,Ciappina2017AttoPhys}.
-Despite its simplicity, where often (but not always \cite{Turchetti_21,Eldar_2022,Yeung2024}) the entire valence band is represented by a single orbital, and \textit{ad hoc} screening of the optical field is imposed, the method allows one to grasp the qualitative physical effects with minimal computational cost.
-It also provides direct access to intuitive information such as the single-particle dynamics which is masked in fully many-body TDDFT simulations.
+In addition to the many-body TDDFT calculations, we also use a simplified one-dimensional model based on the single-active-electron approximation as often employed to analyze multiphoton and optical field emission regimes in the context of electron emission from nanotips or transfer across metallic gaps \cite{Thon2004A,Yalunin2011,PhysRevLett.97.247402,PhysRevApplied.17.044008, GargScience2020,IvanovGap2021,Dienstbier2023,Ma_Kruger2024,ma2025robust, RevModPhys.92.025003,Ciappina2017AttoPhys}.
+Despite its simplicity, where often (but not always \cite{Turchetti_21,Eldar_2022,Yeung2024}) the entire valence band is represented by a single orbital, and \textit{ad hoc} screening of the optical field is imposed, the method allows one to grasp the qualitative physical effects involved in the transport process with minimal computational cost.
+It also provides direct access to intuitive information such as the single-particle dynamics, which is masked in fully many-body TDDFT simulations.

-The method, referred to below as wave-packet propagation (WPP) approach, is based on the solution of the one-electron time-dependent Schr\"{o}dinger equation for an electron active in the lightwave-induced transport through the junction between the two one-dimensional potential wells representing the metallic leads.
+The method, referred to here as wave-packet propagation (WPP) approach, is based on the solution of the one-electron time-dependent Schr\"{o}dinger equation (TDSE) for an electron active in the lightwave-induced transport through the junction between the two one-dimensional potential wells representing the metallic leads.
 A detailed description of this technique can be found elsewhere \cite{HotElectrons_in_Gaps}.
-In brief, the wave function $\psi(x,t)$ of an electron ``active" in optically induced transitions and initially occupying the Fermi level of the one of the leads is represented on an equidistant 1D grid along the $x$-coordinate.
-Its time evolution is given by the time-dependent Schr\"{o}dinger equation (TDSE)
+In brief, the wave function $\psi(x,t)$ of an electron ``active" in optically induced transitions and initially occupying the Fermi level of one of the leads evolves in time according to

 where $V_{\rm{m}}(x)$ is the model potential describing the electron--metal interaction, and $\tilde{V}_{\rm{opt}}(x,t)$ is the model potential of the optical pulse.
-We use a tilde notation to distinguish between model potential in 1D WPP calculations and this in TDDFT.
+We use a tilde notation to distinguish between the model potential in 1D WPP calculations and that in TDDFT.
 Eq.~\eqref{eq:WPP} is solved in real time using the Fourier-grid technique \cite{kosloff1983fourier} and short-time split-operator propagation \cite{Leforestier1991}.